joe-p/neovim-config/README.md

 To use this configuration, simply clone this repo as `~/.config/nvim` or use [$NVIM_APPNAME](https://neovim.io/doc/user/starting.html#%24NVIM_APPNAME) to try this configuration without affecting your existing config.

-This configuration targets the latest neovim release, 10.3.
+This configuration targets the latest neovim release, 0.11.

 ## Kickstart Changes

 ### Plugins
-* `nvim-cmp`: Removed snippets since they add a lot of noise and I don't use them often
-* `nvim-cmp`: Use enter to confirm completion suggestion
+* `nvim-cmp`: Disabled in favor of blink
 * `gitsigns`: Modified signs to be more like the default config, with the exception of using `+` for additions
 * `gitsigns`: Use `]g` and `[g` to jump between git changes
 * `gitsigns`: Use `<leader>H` instead of `<leader>h` for hunk actions since `h` is used for harpoon